andrejbauer/mathematics-and-computation/_posts/2016-07-28-the-andromeda-proof-assistant-leeds-workshop-slides.md

   - Andromeda
   - Talks
 ---
 I am about to give an invited talk at the  [Workshop on Categorical Logic and Univalent Foundations 2016](http://www.hott16.leeds.ac.uk) in Leeds, UK.
-It&#8217;s a charming workshop that I am enjoing a great deal.
+It's a charming workshop that I am enjoing a great deal.
 Here are the slides of my talk, with speaker notes, as well as the Andromeda examples that I am planning to cover.

   * **Slides:** [AndromedaProofAssistant.pdf
 ](http://math.andrej.com/wp-content/uploads/2016/07/AndromedaProofAssistant.pdf)